First Christian Church (Columbus, Indiana)

-The First Christian Church (originally known as the Tabernacle Church of Christ) is a church at 531 Fifth Street in Columbus, Indiana, United States.
-Built in 1942, it was the first contemporary building in Columbus and one of the first churches in the United States to be built in a contemporary architectural style.
+The First Christian Church (originally known as the Tabernacle Church of Christ) is a church building at 531 Fifth Street in Columbus, Indiana, United States.
+The building was designed by Eliel Saarinen, with some details overseen by his son Eero Saarinen and his associate Charles Eames.
+Built in 1942, it was the first modern-style building in Columbus and one of the first churches in the United States to be built in a contemporary architectural style.
+It houses the First Christian Church congregation, which is nondenominational and was founded in 1855 as the Christian Congregation in Columbus.
+The building has received praise for its design over the years and is designated as a National Historic Landmark.